MONTHLY MEETING -March 26th fish fry - April 4th & 11th

 Message us on Facebook @ https://www.facebook.com/GilbertvilleLegionPost714/

-Monthly Meeting – The next meeting is Wed, Dec 4th.
+Monthly Meeting – The next meeting is Wed, March 26th.
 E-board at 6:00 followed by a regular meeting at 7:00.
-This meeting is a social so please invite your significant other.
-No meeting in November.
-Michelle Morrison is planning some special drawings at our next meeting.